Languages

 Introduction

-If you are an Irish citizen over the age of 18 and are on the Register of Electors for Dáil Éireann, you are eligible for jury service.
+If you are an Irish citizen over the age of 18 and are on the Register of Electors for Dáil Éireann, you are liable for jury service unless you are ineligible or disqualified.

 Not eligible